Dozens feared trapped in Taiwan after earthquake topples buildings

 'Nerves are jangled'

-Laura Lo, a worker at the 7-Eleven convenience store across the street from the Marshal Hotel, said the first and second floors of the hotel appeared to be severely damaged and police officers were conducting rescue operations there.
+Laura Lo, a worker at the 7-Eleven convenience store across the street from the Marshal Hotel, said the first and second floors of the hotel appeared to be severely damaged.

 Her store also suffered broken glass from the quake, she said, and many roads in the area were closed.